longbow-jeremykam/DSA-Templates/BIG O NOTATION/README.txt

 ﻿
-	BIG O NOTATION - How code slows as data
+	BIG O NOTATION - How code slows as data grows

 1. Describes the performance of algorithms as the amount of data increases
 2. Machine independent